wevre/wry/README.md

      do if <condition>
           <some stuff>
      then
-          <some stuff>   // executed even if we fail the condition, as long as no break
+          <some stuff>   // Executed even if we fail the condition, as long as no break.

 It's very common to have an incrementing statement right before continue, such as: